UjjawalGusain/Character-recognition-from-scratch/README.md

-# Character Recognition using python
+# Digit Recognition using python(MNIST Dataset)

-## Methods used: Backpropogation
+## Methods used:

-# Note: Same project built using keras for comparison
+- Digit Recognition from scratch(ANN)
+- Digit Recognition using Keras(ANN)
+- Digit Recognition using CNN(LeNet Architecture)